mandeep170/projectjellyfish/README.md

     - Select "Add a New Domain" from the Configuration drop down menu
     - Enter "BAH" for the Name
     - Enter "Booz Allen Hamilton Customization" for the Description
-    - Check enabled
+    - Check enabled and click Save
-    - Click Save
  - Navigate to ManageIQ>Service>Provisioning>StatsMachines>Methods
  - Select the Instances tab
     - Select "Add a New Instance" from the Configuration drop down menu